Eniola-Oluwashola/portfolio/README.md

 Using Exploratory Data Analysis (EDA) in Power BI, I discovered hidden metrics that contributed to a 35% increase in overall business performance.

-[Read More] (1- Subcategory Performance: I analyzed sales data by subcategory, identifying high-performing and underperforming segments.
+1- Subcategory Performance: I analyzed sales data by subcategory, identifying high-performing and underperforming segments.
 This insight allowed for targeted marketing and inventory adjustments.

 2- Identifying Least Profitable Periods: I calculated the least profitable periods by examining sales and profit trends over time.
 This analysis helped the company recognize and address seasonal dips in performance.